 Tuition and fees are subject to change without notice as approved by the Ozarka College Board of Trustees.
-Residents of Howell and Oregon County, Missouri, are considered in-state for tuition and fee purposes.
+Residents of Arkansas contiguous counties are considered in-state for tuition and fee purposes.
 Bills paid with a credit or debit card will incur a nominal processing fee.